IBM/universal-connectors/README.md

   * filter.conf: A validated Logstash filter configuration (could also be an input, but usually a filter), with parameters names as placeholders.
 These values will be replaced by user input, according to the input fields you specified in config.json.
   * your-filter-offline-plugin.zip: A Logstash offline plug-in package.
 This is the plug-in you created for GDP (see links above for instructions).
   * manifest.json: Describes the plug-in type ("filter" or "input"), its mechanism ("push" or "pull"), as well as the id/name of the plug-in after it is installed on Logstash, supported data source(s), and other valuable meta-data.

+***NOTE: any GI/GDP specific content around plugin development should be handled in the plugin development doc itself and not here: it's mostly going to be down to how the plugin receives its configuration setting from the end users, and that's just one part of plugin development.***

 ## Contributing